LancelotMarti/helm-chart-streamlit/README.md

 ```

 ## Helm chart
-**kubectl** folder contains a helm chart to run a streamlit app on onyxia
+**streamlit-chart** folder contains a helm chart to run a streamlit app on onyxia
 * To run it, adapt values.yaml.
   * host : if you want to display on a specific url name
   * image/repistory : with you own streamlit image